Jacobheyman702/Brain_tumor_classifer/README.md

 ## Next Steps
-To further improve the tumor classification model some possible next steps inclue:
+To further improve the tumor classification model some possible next steps include:

-- Add flip and zoomed image augmentation to capture assymetry in glioma images
+- Add flip and zoomed image augmentation to capture asymmetry in glioma images
-- Reduce the brightness used in the brightened imageset and introduce darkened images to help with the classification of menigioma tumors
+- Reduce the brightness used in the brightened imageset and introduce darkened images to help with the classification of meningioma tumors
 - Tune the alexnet architecture to address overfitting